zsotyooo/oryx-for-zed/README.md

 #### CLI args

 oryx-for-zed uses some arg to customise the build process.
-You can pass them by terminal:
+You can pass them using the terminal:

 ```bash
 npm run script-name -- --arg